1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 7.1 Purchase Orders.
 If Customer requires that a purchase order (“PO”) be issued before making payment under an Order Form or SOW, Customer must provide to Zuora such valid PO conforming to the applicable Order Form or SOW in time for Customer to meet its payment obligations.
 The terms and conditions of any PO (or of any other unilateral Customer document not agreed in writing by authorized representatives of both Parties) will have no effect on the rights or obligations of the Parties, regardless of any failure to object to such terms and conditions.

-- all payments must be in U.S. dollars.
+d. all payments must be in U.S. Dollars.

 Except to the extent otherwise expressly stated therein, if an applicable Order Form or SOW provides for payment via credit card or electronic money transfer (e.g., ACH), Zuora is permitted to process such payment on the date of Zuora’s invoice.

-In accordance with each Order Form: (i) Zuora charges and collects in advance Service Edition Fees for use of the Service based on the edition of the Service subscribed to by Customer, and Customer’s anticipated transaction volume using the Service.
-Zuora will invoice Customer for recurring Fees thirty (30) days prior to the start of each period following the applicable initial Service period; and (ii) Customer will pay the applicable additional fees if Customer’s use of the Service exceeds the transaction volume specified in the applicable Order Form.
-Such additional fees will be assessed monthly in arrears.
+Upon Order Effective Date, Zuora invoices and collects in advance annual fees for use of the Service based on the edition of the Service subscribed to by Customer, and Customer’s anticipated usage volume using the Service (after the Initial Service Term, Zuora will invoice Customer for such annual fees at the start of each Renewal Service Term); and if Customer’s use of the Service exceeds the committed volume specified above, Customer will pay the additional usage-based fees described in this Order Form in arrears as invoiced.

 8.2 Taxes.
 Zuora’s Fees are exclusive of all taxes, levies, or duties imposed by taxing authorities in connection with any Order Forms or SOW.
-Customer is responsible for paying all such taxes, levies, or duties, excluding only taxes based solely on Zuora’s income.
+Customer is responsible for paying all such taxes, levies, or duties.
+Customer is not, however, responsible for paying any taxes based solely on Zuora’s income or which do not arise from any Order Form or SOW.
 If Zuora has the legal obligation to pay or collect taxes for which Customer is responsible, the appropriate amount will be invoiced to and paid by Customer unless Customer provides Zuora a valid tax exemption certificate authorized by the appropriate taxing authority.

 8.3 Customer Contact Information.
 Customer agrees to provide Zuora accurate billing and other contact information for each Order Form and SOW at all times during the Service Term, including the name of Customer’s applicable legal entity, and the street address, e-mail address, name and telephone number of an authorized billing contact.
 Customer shall update this information within thirty (30) days after any changes, via email to Zuora’s Accounts Receivable team at email@example.com for billing contact information.
 Customer shall also maintain, at all times during the Service Term, at least one User who is a current employee and is authorized to administer Customer’s use of the Service (e.g., by creating accounts and resetting passwords).